UCdasec/CrossSide/README.md

    * Setup image can be found [here](EM_probe_setup.png)

 # EM Data Collection Process
-* Collect 8 50k EM datasets
+* Collect 6 50k EM datasets
   * XMEGA unmasked PC1 and PC2
   * XMEGA masked PC1 and PC2
   * STM32 unmasked PC1 and PC2
-  * STM32 masked PC1 and PC2
+* Attack Windows: We use the term attack window to denote the corresponding subsequence of power/EM consumption associated with SubBytes of the first round of AES-128.
+  * XMEGA unmasked AES: [1800, 2800], (offset = 0)
+  * XMEGA masked AES: [1600, 4500], (offset = 17,500]
+  * STM32 unmasked AES: [1200, 2200], (offset = 0)
 * Perform Normal Inter-Class Variance (NICV) to identify and locate leakage within a defined attack window.
   * ```code/analysis/NICV/```
   * An example of an NICV graph collected can be found [here](NICV_XMEGAun_example.png)